-Eric Rasmussen has been named the new head swimming coach/aquatics director at York College after a national search.
+Eric Rasmussen enters his second season as the head swimming coach/aquatics director at York College.
 Rasmussen comes to York with over 25 years of coaching and aquatic experience.

 Rasmussen brings a very broad coaching portfolio to the Spartan program.
 He has served as the head coach at New Jersey Institute of Technology and Saint Peter’s College (now University) while also serving tenures as an assistant coach at Manhattan College and Loyola (Maryland).
 Rasmussen began his Division I coaching career as a graduate assistant at the University of Texas.
 Most recently, he served as the aquatics director at the Raritan Bay Area YMCA in Perth Amboy, New Jersey.

 “I want to thank Paul Saikia, Dr. Gunter-Smith and Dean Joe Merkle for giving me this wonderful opportunity,” said Rasmussen.
 “I believe the future is bright for the York College swim program and I think we can achieve remarkable things through dedication, a positive attitude and the willingness to work hard.
 I am looking forward to coming to York and getting started.

 Rasmussen will have a strong core to build on to start his Spartan tenure.
 Junior All-American Keven Stahl headlines a group of talented swimmers who will allow the Spartans to compete in the rugged CAC.

 “I am eagerly looking forward to getting started.
 With school already in session, we’re going to hit the ground running.
 It is very exciting!” said Rasmussen.
 “This program has had good success over the last few seasons.
 I am looking to build on that success; ultimately becoming the premier team in Capital Athletic Conference.”